WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 * _[`version`](#version)_ mutable pointer

-> Replace a managed external with a new version.
+> Replace a managed external secret with a new version.
 >
 > `$expiration` is the expiration date of the secret as a UNIX timestamp, in seconds.
 > An expiration date is mandatory.